 In addition, in order to be entitled to Flybe flight delay compensation, your delay needs to be longer than 3 hours.
-The duration of your flight delay is determined as the difference between your actual and scheduled time of arrival.

 Please note that the delay is determined by the time of arrival, not of departure.
-We would therefore advise you to document the time of arrival when you reach the airport of your final destination.
+We advise you to document the time of arrival when you reach the airport of your final destination.
 This may help you receive your Flybe flight delay compensation later on.

 Flybe Flight Cancellation Compensation